Wobbling the Paradigm

 Wobbling the Paradigm is a program built on the principle that art making in any arena can have for the collective, an evolutionary edge.
 Anavami Studio offers circles to work this edge in the studio with Marking Emerging from the Field, where process surpasses product.
 Finished pieces often surprise, measured by an authenticity and power to evoke, rather than a completed construct in the traditional sense.
 The process is about expanding our experience to open to new ways of perceiving, reconsidering what we have habitually called reality.
 Participants in this work without any art background have found they can go to the core of the creative process while learning techniques and design principles attuning the experience as they develop their own sense of process, which influence conceptualizing and perceiving the world around them.

-The curriculum in the book, Marking from the Emerging Field pushes habitual ways we perceive, allowing a greater connection to each other, the environment and ourselves.
-In the Tactile Portrait marking instruction, a drawing board is layered with tissue paper taped down and stabilized to one side out of eye contact.
-With eyes closed for concentration, one hand feels the face slowly while in synchornation the other hand translates what is felt onto the paper.
-It is important not to imagine your face visually but feel the information that the face conveys tactically as you mark with the opposite hand.
-You can change hands or imagine different kinds of information being related from one hand to the other.
-Like all the approaches, as you do it over time there is more room for creativity.
-When later tear and collage the pieces overlapping on the substrate it is quite intriguing.
-There are various approaches with the same instruction of not looking, tearing off the paper to go to the next when it feels complete.
+Marking into Being pushes habitual ways we perceive, allowing a greater connection to each other, the environment and ourselves through art-practice.
+For example, in the Tactile Portrait marking approach, a drawing board is layered with tissue paper taped down and stabilized to one side out of eye contact.
+With eyes closed for concentration, one hand feels the face slowly while in synchronization the other hand translates what is felt onto the paper.
+It is important not to imagine your face visually but feel the information the face conveys tactically as you mark with the opposite hand.
+Switching hands allows a different kind of information to be related.
+As you do it over time there is more room for creativity.
+Various approaches revisit the idea of not looking, tearing off marked tissue to go to the next when it feels complete.
+Torn and collaged overlapping marked tissues with additional marking on the substrate create images and meanings beyond what the mind alone could conjure.

 Check out this video I developed talking about how painting can explore paradigms that limit and constrict creativity.
 It is influenced by practice rooted in Japanese cultural disciplines and supported by the movement of cultural evolution.
 We see stages of 11 painters painting and their comments as we explore the process.